Another option for selling a property FAST, where the property has at least 30% equity or more, is through an Auction Sale.

 2) Alternatively, a licensed auctioneer can auction the property for the seller.
 In this scenario, the auctioneer collect 5-10% of the property value from the seller and spends this money on marketing.
 After the marketing, the property will be auctioned off to buyers found by the marketing, with bids starting at the reserve price of $350,000.
 If a buyer is found and bids above the reserve price, the property is sold and the seller receives any proceeds remaining after closing costs and commissions (which can be 10% or more) and of course the costs of the marketing.
 If no buyer is found, no sale occurs, however the seller is NOT reimbursed the marketing expenses.

-Dallas VIP Realty can manage this entire process for you by contracting to buy your property from you, and marketing it to sell quickly to a list of pre-qualified buyers, within the option period (usually 60 days).
+Dallas Houses for Cash can manage this entire process for you by contracting to buy your property from you, and marketing it to sell quickly to a list of pre-qualified buyers, within the option period (usually 60 days).
 Contact Us to discussion this further.

 Auction Sale Advantages and Disadvantages